 - Verify all information is correct; this step is very important

-- If you do not have your own my.scouting account, please create one
+- If youth does not have their own my.scouting account, please create one

 - Go to my.scouting you must use google chrome or firefox for the site to work

 - Complete the information requested and submit